bexem/PlexCache/README.md

-**TLDR:** Move the media currently On Deck on Plex from the array to the cache.
+**TLDR:** Move the media currently On Deck/Watchlist on Plex from the array to the cache.

 This Python script reduces energy consumption by minimizing the need to spin up the array/disk(s) when watching recurrent media like TV series.
 It achieves this by moving the media from the OnDeck library of the main user, all other users, and the main user's watchlist.
 For TV shows/anime, it also fetches the next specified number of episodes.